 It’s critically important for efficient mental processing that your key message from every slide is written into the slide title.

 Let’s take an example.
 We want to share the Market Data of different business clusters in Europe, and the focus is on the growth potential of the Emerging Markets Cluster and highlighting it’s opportunity for the coming business year.
+Field of Words gives you the best online business related information and blogs.

 Same Chart, Two Different Slide Titles